chaytanc/ModelVale/README.md

      * Training computational resources drains health
      * Larger model size drains health
      * Is a comparable, meaningful metric across disparate models (i.e. the health bar is one way to compare how "well" an image classifier is doing vs a object detection model, vs other different types)
  * User uploads or provides dataset link to data to test the model on
- *  See stats about best performing models across time
-     *  This uses a database backend like Parse or Firebase to store preferences
- *  Push notifications about model performance
  * User can retrain pretrained model using immediate data
      * Photos from camera or camera roll (convolutional networks)
-     * Copy pasted text (NLP models)
      * Other: Sound?
 Video?
+Text?
  * User can upload a new pretrained model
  * Animation of the health bar as it increases or decreases after testing **Technical Problem**
  * Sign out of the app